aurelia/aurelia/README.md

 # experiment

-An experiemental re-working of Aurelia, oriented around compile-time reflection and code generation.
+An experimental re-working of Aurelia, oriented around compile-time reflection and code generation.